 If you prefer the kids to do their boating from solid ground, they might enjoy sailing a model boat around the Conservatory Water in Central Park.
 Miniature boats can be rented for a classic New York scene that was immortalized in E. B. White's Stuart Little.

-A version of this article was first published in June 2010.
+A version of this article was first published in June 2010, but it has since been updated.